Knicks rally late, top Pelicans in OT for 6th win in row

+NEW YORK (AP) — The Knicks’ longest winning streak in seven years was seconds away from ending and the New Orleans Pelicans were told what to do to stop it.

+They didn’t follow instructions, and a few minutes later the Knicks were still rolling right along.

-NEW YORK (AP) — Julius Randle had 33 points and 10 assists, Derrick Rose made huge plays all over the court to spark New York’s streak-saving finish and the Knicks beat the New Orleans Pelicans 122-112 in overtime on Sunday for their sixth consecutive victory.
+Julius Randle had 33 points and 10 assists, Derrick Rose made huge plays all over the court to spark New York’s streak-saving finish and the Knicks beat the Pelicans 122-112 in overtime on Sunday for their sixth consecutive victory.

+“I mean I haven’t had this feeling in a long time, let alone be on a winning streak,” Rose said.
+“So I’m grateful to be in this situation.”

 Rose scored 23 points.
 He had the assist on Reggie Bullock’s 3-pointer with 2.3 seconds left in regulation, blocked a last shot by the Pelicans that would’ve won it and then opened overtime with a steal and layup to give New York the lead for good.